Ever Wondered How Books Are Made? Some of Rose's Arrival 2018...

 ...and the books come out the other end together in blocks below.
 From here the blocks are separated into individual books and the covers are glued on.

 Usually glue is applied to the spine and a cover is 'drawn on', wrapping around the spine.
-But I wanted the sewing work to be left uncovered as a point of interest, to show its making.
+But for the first edition of Clunk & Jam, I wanted the sewing work to be left uncovered as a point of interest, to show its making.
 This meant the front and back cover had to be printed separately, folded and individually hand glued onto the front and back of the book.
 Not having a wrap around cover also allows the book to open more freely and open out flat (so you don't have to wrestle with the book to keep it open).
 Easier for displaying your favorite page or writing on it like a journal which is why each page is accompanied by a blank page throughout the book.
+(The first edition of Clunk & Jam is available on request).

 2007/2013 Rock The Boat (A very slow boat)